-The top module of the candidate profile will include basic information.
+The first section of the candidate profile will include basic information.
 Aside from a profile picture and name, candidates will list their current location and insights into their work authorization status.
-Next, you’ll see a candidate’s preference around role type (i.e. full-time permanent or contract) and their minimum base salary expectations.
+Next, you’ll see a candidate’s preference around role type (i.e. full-time permanent and/or contract) and their base salary expectations.

 Note: The minimum base salary is based on a candidate’s particular preference and is subject to negotiation in the interview process.
-We do provide historical compensation data to candidates for reference as they are selecting a number to list based on the markets, roles, and years of experience a candidate may list to promote pay equity.
+We do provide historical compensation data to candidates for reference as they are selecting a number to list based on the markets, roles, and years of experience a candidate may list to promote pay equity (check out our Salary Calculator).
 The purpose is to offer transparency to companies as they source and initiate a conversation at the beginning of the process.

 Lastly, you’ll find a candidate’s job search status, which communicates where they are at in their job search and their level of intent to find a new jobs.
-For more information, candidates will provide additional links, including their most recent resume, LinkedIn, GitHub, personal website/portfolio, or blog.
+For more information, candidates can provide additional links, including their most recent resume, LinkedIn, GitHub, personal website/portfolio, blog, etc.

-The candidate wishlist helps candidates communicate what they are looking for in their next opportunity in order of priority, including opportunity qualities, company size, ideal industries, technologies they aspire to work in, and position leveling.
-This data offers companies insight into the qualitative aspects of what could make the candidate a great match for the opportunity, team, and overall company.
+The candidate preferences helps candidates communicate what they are looking for in their next opportunity.
+This includes opportunity qualities, company size, ideal industries, technologies they aspire to work in, and position leveling.
+This data offers companies insight into the qualitative aspects of what could make the candidate a great match for the opportunity, team, and overall company (see: 'Candidate Preferences').

 TIP: At the top of the funnel, this data can be leveraged in personalizing the initial interview request to connect why the opportunity would be a great fit for the candidate.

-Candidates can list up to ten (10) cities that they would like to work in.
+The location section includes on-site and remote.
+For on-site, candidates can list up to ten (10) cities that they would like to work in.
 We encourage around 5-7 that they would realistically move to if they were to receive an offer from a company in any city listed.
 Then candidates can order them in order of preference.
-In addition, candidates can indicate if they are open to remote opportunities.
+For remote, candidates can include their time zone, and hours they are willing to work.

 Skills and Work Experience